vgurianov/srt/docs/experiment2.md

 $$

 Combination of right side has dimension of work and we may by \\(E_{0}\\) denote string \\(\tau_{d}  c \Delta t f \\).
-So, the rest energy is the result of a delay in the start of particle motion.
+Thus, the rest energy is the result of a delay in the start of particle motion.

 ## 3. Description of experiment2 modul